 No. All filings are due on or before July 1 of each year.
 See Neb.
 Rev. Stat. § 77-1333(5).
-All filings must be sent to pat.tech@nebraska.gov on or before July 1.
-If the IREF is not timely submitted on or before July 1st, the county assessor may use any of the three professionally accepted mass appraisal methods to determine actual value for the rent-restricted housing project.
+All filings must be sent to DOR via ShareFile on or before July 1.
+If the IERF is not timely submitted on or before July 1st, the county assessor may use any of the three professionally accepted mass appraisal methods to determine actual value for the rent-restricted housing project.
 These methods include the sales comparison approach, the income approach, or the cost approach.